-I’ve made Christmas cookies every year for as long as I can remember and through the years I’ve developed a list in my head of what a potential cookie should have before it has a chance to grace our cookie bags:
+I've made Christmas cookies every year for as long as I can remember - starting with helping my mom and then in my own household (here's a list of the holiday goodies you can find on AOC).
+Through the years I've developed a list in my head of the characteristics a potential cookie/candy/treat needs before it makes the cut for our yearly goodie bags:

 - Is it rich?
 The richer, the better- it is the holidays, after all!